serroz86/email_classification/README.md

 # SMART EMAIL CLASSIFIER

-Email topic classification using unsupervised and supervised machine learning algorithms
+Email topic classification using unsupervised and supervised machine learning algorithms.

+The jupyter notebooks are run using python 3.

+The requirements to run the notebooks are in the file prerequisites.txt

 The project is divided in four folders: